 The School of Arts, Media and Engineering educates the next generation of learners and empowers them with technofluency --- its development, application and implications.
 The School of Arts, Media and Engineering prepares students to be socially aware, critically thinking global citizens who strive to bring about positive change in a society that will be increasingly shaped by new technologies.

 The BA program in digital culture equips students with the knowledge, abilities and technical skills they need for creating computational media.

-Students learn to create computational media, computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in the dynamic 21st century.
+Students learn to create computational media, which is computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in this dynamic age.

-Armed with skills and judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
+Armed with skills and reasoned judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
 All students gain techniques to change the world and communicate using contemporary computational media, a vital power in the 21st century.
 Some go on to invent fresh techniques.

 Graduates interested in continuing their education are well prepared to apply for the top interdisciplinary new media programs in the nation.

 In the digital culture program with a concentration in music, students complement their knowledge of digital culture with discipline-specific courses in the School of Music.
 These courses focus on understanding the foundations and historical and theoretical structures of commercial and popular music and the principles of electronic music composition and digital sound.

 - Offered by: Herberger Institute for Design and the Arts

 - First Required Math Course: MAT 210 - Brief Calculus